 This was part of the hope relay.

-It was passed on to me by one of my adopted blog-sister, Marie of My Cyber House Rules (the adoption's still unofficial until all the paperwork is sorted out).
+My Cyber House Rules (the adoption's still unofficial until all the paperwork is sorted out).